- Solicitors For Business

 Careless driving became a fixed-penalty offence in 2013, although the most serious offences will still lead to court summons.
 The possible penalties for this offence are:

-- Summons with offer of educational training - You will be given the choice to accept and attend the course.
+- Summons with an offer of educational training - you will be given the choice to accept and attend the course.
 Refusing will lead to a court hearing.

 The maximum penalties for careless driving are:

 - A £2500 fine

 There are two fatal offences that are caused by careless driving:

 - Death by careless driving whilst under the influence of alcohol or drugs

 For more information about fatal driving offences, visit this page.

 How much will it cost to be represented by a motoring offence solicitor?